 Dog myth #4: Dogs’ mouths are very clean

-Dog myth about mouth being clean This may be one of the easiest dog myths to debunk.
+This may be one of the easiest dog myths to debunk.
 You know that dogs explore the world with their mouth and nose.
 And I am sure you have noticed where your dog puts his mouth when you go out for walks.

 If you really think about it, would you still believe that your dog’s mouth is clean?